ezat-r/bug-tracker/ReadMe.md

 **Project Management:**
 - The Bug Tracker gives users the ability to manage their Projects.
 At the click of a button, Users can add new Projects or modify existing ones.

+**User Restriction**:
+- The Bug Tracker restricts normal users to only raise new bugs and make changes to bugs.
+Super Users or Developers have the ability to 'Resolve' bugs.

+**Pagination**:
+- Pagination is used to organise issues in a more user friendly way.
+All issues are broken down in 10s, with the most recently updated issues shown first.

 ## UX

 ### Mockups